Robert Kovač

-Robert Kovač ([rǒbert kǒʋaːtʃ, - kô-]; born 6 April 1974) is a Croatian professional football manager and former player who played as a centre-back.
+Robert Kovač ([rǒbert kǒʋaːtʃ, - kô-]; born 6 April 1974) is a professional football manager and former player who played as a centre-back.
+He is currently the assistant coach of Bundesliga club Borussia Dortmund.
+Born in Germany, he played for the Croatia national team, representing them at two FIFA World Cups and two UEFA European Championships.
 He was known for his ability with the ball and skill at dispossessing opponents.
-His older brother is football manager and former player Niko.
+His older brother is football manager and former player Niko Kovač.

+Kovač's career spanned 19 years across football clubs in Germany, Italy and Croatia.

 Club career

 Early career

 Kovač started his career in lower league clubs Rapide Wedding and Hertha Zehlendorf before making his Bundesliga debut with 1.
 FC Nürnberg in 1995.
-Regularly featuring in the first–eleven, Kovač attracted much attention to himself and was signed at the end of the season by Leverkusen.
+Regularly featuring in the first–eleven, Kovač attracted much attention to himself and was signed at the end of the season by Bayer Leverkusen.

 Bayer Leverkusen

 He spent the next five seasons in Leverkusen without any significant success, as the club did not win any trophy during that period, although they were three times Bundesliga runners–up.

 Bayern Munich

-After his contract expired he went to join reigning champions of 2000–01 season and UEFA Champions League title holders, Bayern Munich.
-In four seasons with Bayern he won two Bundesliga titles, two German Cup titles and the 2001 Intercontinental Cup.
+After his contract expired, he went to join reigning champions of 2000–01 season and UEFA Champions League title holders, Bayern Munich.
+In four seasons with Bayern, he won two Bundesliga titles, two German Cup titles and the 2001 Intercontinental Cup.